Vaidots/Project-5/README.md

 * improve the website overall with appropriate size of images.
 * Createa a json file for database, as products were uploaded manually.
 * Implement more style and function, add react for fron end, to look more visually appealing as this is quite basic.

+#  Security

+* In regards to the secret key that was left in the repository and is in the history, a new secret key was generated in en.py which is in gitignore, so no one can access the codebase.

 # Technologies